-I've seen at least half a dozen links to the op-ed coauthored by Newt Gingrich and neurosurgeon Kamal Thapar about how the doctor used information on Facebook to save a woman's life.
-(It was published by AOL News.
-Really.)
+I’ve seen at least half a dozen links to the op-ed coauthored by Newt Gingrich and neurosurgeon Kamal Thapar about how the doctor used information on Facebook to save a woman’s life.
 In brief, a woman who had been to see a number of different health care providers without getting a clear diagnosis showed up in an emergency room, went into a coma and nearly died.
-She was saved by a doctor's review of the detailed notes she kept about her symptoms, etc., which she posted on Facebook.
+She was saved by a doctor’s review of the detailed notes she kept about her symptoms, etc., which she posted on Facebook.
 The story is vague on the details, but apparently her son facilitated getting the doc access to her Facebook page, and the details posted there allowed him to diagnose and treat her condition.
 She recovered fully.

 Newt and Dr. Thapar wax rhapsodic about how Facebook saved a life, and sing the praises of social media’s role in modern medicine.
 (I’m not sure how this really fits in with Newt’s stance on health reform, within his 12-step program to achieve the total replacement of the Left … but, hey, nobody has the patience these days for so many details anyway.)

 Regular readers of HealthBlawg know that I would perhaps be the last to challenge the proposition that social media has a role to play in health care.
 However, I think Newt got it wrong here.